Introduction and general information

 SEEMO was founded in October 2000 in Zagreb, Croatia and was the brain child of a group of leading editors-in-chief, media executives and professors of journalism and communications from South East Europe.
 Between 2000-2015 SEEMO was an affiliate of the International Press Institute (IPI) in Vienna, since 2016 SEEMO works independent.

-SEEMO has over 2,000 individual members in the SEEMO region.
+SEEMO has over 2,800 individual members in the SEEMO region.
+Additional companies can have a status of a corporate member.

 SEEMO actively cooperates with international, regional and national governmental and non-governmental institutions as well as with other international press freedom and media organisation s by supporting and participating in joint regional and international projects and activities.